Model Selection Guide: How to Pick the Right AI Model for Your Use Case

 The Small Model Question

-The rule of thumb: if a task doesn't require multi-step reasoning, broad world knowledge, or creative generation, test a small model first.
-If it passes your eval suite, you've just cut costs by 95% and latency by 80%.
+The rule of thumb: if a task does not require multi-step reasoning, broad world knowledge, or creative generation, test a small model before paying for a frontier model.

 What Changes and What Doesn't